vladandjv/maccess/README.md

 e_test.c - Shows B+ tree parameters and adds only 10 records.

 Deleting shared memory, made specifically for the testing programs,
 is with e_shmrm.
-It deletes shared memory segments for the testing
+It deletes shared memory segments and semaphores for the testing programs.
-programs.
 Their special codes are defined in defs.h.

 e_rebuild_sh - The shell script for rebuilding the database.